nidohl/nidohl/README.md

 ^^ GUYS THIS WAS ELLIE NOY ME

 guys hi that was past nid i didnt take my meds this was ALL me !!

+i hwte you ellie. blocking you. never matching with you again.
+ITS ALL IN THE PAST.